Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 #### From the OVHcloud API

-- Retrieving the list of IP addresses used by your OVHcloud Load Balancer service :
+- Retrieving the list of IP addresses used by your OVHcloud Load Balancer service:

 > [!api]
 >